Crown (dental restoration): Alumina

 Alumina (aluminium oxide) was introduced as a dental substructure (core) in 1989 when the material was slip cast, sintered, and infiltrated with glass.
-More recently, glass-infiltrated alumina cores are produced by electrophoretic deposition, a rapid nanofabricating process.
+More recently, glass-infiltrated alumina cores are produced by electrophoretic deposition, a rapid nanofabrication process.
 During this process, particles of a slip are brought to the surface of a dental die by an electric current, thereby forming a precision-fitting core greenbody in seconds.
 Margins are then trimmed and the greenbody is sintered and infiltrated with glass.
 Glass-infiltrated alumina has significantly higher porcelain bond strength over CAD/CAM produced zirconia and alumina cores without glass.

 Alumina cores without glass are produced by milling pre-sintered blocks of the material utilizing a CAD/CAM dentistry technique.
 Cores without glass must be oversized to compensate for shrinkage that occurs when the core is fully sintered.
 Milled cores are then sintered and shrink to the correct size.

 All alumina cores are layered with tooth tissue-like feldspathic porcelain to make true-to-life color and shape.
 Dental artists called ceramists, can customize the "look" of these crowns to individual patient and dentist requirements.
 Alumina cores have better translucency than zirconia, but worse than lithium disilicate.